-PRX-102 is our lead product candidate and we expect it to be the primary subject of our development efforts in the short-term.
+PRX-102, our lead product candidate, is a late-stage clinical asset in development for the treatment of Fabry disease.
+We expect PRX-102 to be the primary subject of our development efforts in the short-term.
 It is our proprietary, investigational, plant cell culture expressed enzyme, and a chemically modified stabilized version of, the recombinant α -Galactosidase-A protein, a lysosomal enzyme, under development for the treatment of Fabry disease.
 Fabry disease is a serious life-threatening rare genetic disorder.
-Fabry patients lack α -galactosidase-A resulting in the progressive accumulation of abnormal deposits of a fatty substance called globotriaosylceramide, or Gb3, in blood vessel walls throughout their body.
-The abnormal storage of Gb3 increases with time.
-The ultimate consequences of Gb3 deposition range from episodes of pain and impaired peripheral sensation to endorgan failure, particularly of the kidneys, but also of the heart and the cerebrovascular system.
+Fabry patients lack or have low levels of α -galactosidase-A resulting in the progressive accumulation of abnormal deposits of a fatty substance called globotriaosylceramide, or Gb3, in blood vessel walls throughout their body.
+The ultimate consequences of Gb3 deposition range from episodes of pain and impaired peripheral sensation to end-organ failure, particularly of the kidneys, but also of the heart and the cerebrovascular system.
 Fabry disease occurs in one person per 40,000 to 60,000 males.

-The global market for Fabry disease was approximately \$1.9 billion in 2021, and forecasted to be approximately \$2.1 billion in 2022, and is forecasted to grow at a CAGR of approximately 10% from 2020-2027.
+The global market for Fabry disease, that includes Sanofi's Fabrazyme®, Shire's (acquired by Takeda Pharmaceutical Company Limited) Replagal®, and Amicus Therapeutics' Galafold®, among others, was \$2.2 billion in 2022, is forecasted to be approximately \$2.3 billion in 2023 and is forecasted to grow at a CAGR of approximately 11.9% from 2022-2028.